State-by-state updates on demonstrations planned

 Lincoln

+Extra Nebraska State Patrol troopers were on hand to help with potential protests at the state’s Capitol in Lincoln, however just two people showed up, according to KOLN-TV.
+One was carrying a rifle and wearing a bulletproof vest, the other carried a sign supporting President Donald Trump.

-Nebraska will take steps to ensure public safety at the state Capitol on Inauguration Day, Gov. Pete Ricketts said Monday, although he noted that last week’s rally in Lincoln to support President Donald Trump was peaceful.
+Nebraska took extra steps to ensure public safety at the state Capitol on Inauguration Day, Gov. Pete Ricketts said Monday, although he noted that last week’s rally in Lincoln to support President Donald Trump was peaceful.

-Ricketts made the comments as supporters of the outgoing president prepare for protests at state capitols throughout the country.
-A violent mob stormed the U.S. Capitol on Jan.
-6 to try to stop Congress from certifying that President–elect Joe Biden had won the race.

-“Certainly, we will take appropriate precautions,” Ricketts said at a news conference.

 Nevada

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday